drbfraser/HHA-CommunityBasedRehabilitation/docs/CONTRIBUTION.md

 If at some point during development you want to re-seed the database with the example data again, you'll need to delete everything first.
 Use `docker exec -it cbr_django python manage.py flush` to clear the database, then run the seeding commands again.

-If the seed commands fail with an error related "relation 'cbr_api_zone' does not exist", it is likely you need to run the `docker exec cbr_django python manage.py migrate` comamnd to create the DB structure.
+If the seed commands fail with an error related "relation 'cbr_api_zone' does not exist", it is likely you need to run the `docker exec cbr_django python manage.py migrate` command to create the DB structure.

 ### 4. Start Developing!